-\begin{remark} For the main applications of our theory (actually only if we use the intrinsic theory) we will need stratifications all whose derivatives are controlled (A.H. stratifications). \end{remark}

-\begin{remark} If we give the corresponding definition using as base space an almost complex manifold instead of an almost CR manifold, we almost recover the definition 3.2 in \cite{Au01} (our condition 4 is a bit weaker). \end{remark}
+\begin{remark} If we give the corresponding definition using as base space an almost complex manifold instead of an almost CR manifold, we almost recover the definition 3.2 in \cite{Au01} (our condition (4) is a bit weaker). \end{remark}

-Condition 1 is equivalent to the strata have minimum angle with the fibers bounded from below.
-We just try to mimic the picture of the {\bf 0} section w.r.t. the fibers of a vector bundle, in which case we even have orthogonality.
+Condition (1) is equivalent to the strata have minimum angle with the fibers bounded from below.
+We just try to mimic the picture of the {\bf 0} section with respect to the fibers of a vector bundle, in which case we even have orthogonality.